Saxon0918/DGPDHGCN/README.md

 **Data Files**

-This repository contains several CSV files that list names and interactions of diseases, drugs,genes, and proteins used in our research.
+This repository contains several CSV files that list names and interactions of diseases, drugs, genes, and proteins used in our research.
 Below is a description of each file:

 -  disease.csv: Disease name
 -  disease_disease.csv: Disease interaction